senotrusov/notes/arch-linux-installation.md

 For manual input, you may simplify how you reference variables and use $target directly.
 Just make sure that every variable has been assigned correctly, contains the expected value, and does not include spaces before you run any commands.

-## Download the Arch ISO and Write the ISO to a USB Drive
+## Download the Arch ISO and write the ISO to a USB drive

 This section assumes you are using a Linux computer to create the bootable installation medium.
 If you are on Windows, macOS, or Android, please refer to the [USB flash installation medium](https://wiki.archlinux.org/title/USB_flash_installation_medium) article for instructions on preparing the USB drive.
 The Arch ISO file and additional download options are available on the [Arch Linux Downloads page](https://archlinux.org/download/).